 Now let’s do it again.

-We’ve spent a quarter of a century awarding and publishing writers, and we asked each one for their best writing advice.
+We’ve spent a quarter of a century awarding and publishing poets and writers, and we asked each one for their best writing advice.
 Nearly all of them center on one truth: Writers — the successful ones — write.

 But like most secrets to success, the magic lies in the execution.